-It is hard enough being a kid and being an overweight kid can be even harder.
-Although not everyone deals with the same issues, there are some common emotional, psychological, and social themes that overweight kids and teens typically report.
+It is hard enough being a kid and being a kid who is struggling with weight can be even harder.
+Although not everyone deals with the same issues, there are some common emotional, psychological, and social themes that kids and teens who are overweight typically report.